landrewwray/COVID_delta_simulation/README.md

 # COVID_delta_simulation

 Inhomogeneous SIR model implemented in June, 2021 to anticipate the course of the COVID Delta wave.
 New York City is treated as a collection of weakly connected and inhomogeneously susceptible subpopulations that each contain 10,000 people.
-The model was inspired and guided by the inhomogeneity visible in citywide COVID data.
+The model was inspired and guided by the inhomogeneity visible in citywide COVID case numbers and vaccination data.

 ## Results